My Grandfather Would Have Shot Me: A Black Woman Discovers Her Family’s Nazi Past

 - 221 pp.

 - June 11, 2015

-A woman struggles to reconcile fond memories of her grandmother with that grandmother's love of a mass murderer.
+The author struggles to reconcile fond memories of her grandma with that woman's love of a mass murderer.

 Jennifer Teege has a fascinating story.
 Half German, half Nigerian, she grew up with an adoptive family in a small town in Bavaria.
 She had a strained, distant relationship with her birth mother and never met her birth father until after she’d graduated from high school.
 Despite her fractured family past, Teege managed to forge a stable, productive life with her husband and children in Hamburg, Germany.
 Then one day she stumbled upon a shocking family secret in a book she just happened to pick up at the library.